Scalarized dyonic black holes in vector-tensor Horndeski gravity: Hairy black holes

 \section{Hairy black holes}

-We now discuss the solutions obtained by solving \cite{COLSYS} the full system of field equations (\ref{FEqMetricf})-- (\ref{FEqScalar}).
+We now discuss the solutions obtained by solving the full system of field equations (\ref{FEqMetricf})-- (\ref{FEqScalar}).
+The non-linear equations are solved numerically by using both the ODE solver of Mathematica and independently the Fortran solver COLSYS \cite{COLSYS}.
+This later routine is based on the Newton method of quasi linearization.
+At each step of the iteration a linearized problem is solved by using a spline collocation at Gaussian points.
+The equations are solved for a particular grid $x_0<x_1 < \dots x_j \dots x_F $ where $x_0, x_F$ are the boundary conditions and the mesh $x_j$ is fixed and adapted by the program.
+The number of intermediate points is typically $500$ and the last point $x_F$ set in sufficiently large to capture the asymptotic decay of the fields.
+We typically imposed error tolerance in the range $10^{-4} - 10^{-6}$ but the absolute errors of the collocation solutions turned out to be better, i.e. of the order $10^{-8}$.
+For all cases the agreement between the two different numerical approaches was excellent.

 By an appropriate choice of the scale of the matter fields (scalar and electromagnetic) and of the radial variable, we can set $\kappa=1$ and $r_h=1$.
 For definiteness, we fixed $\alpha=1$ which captures most of the qualitative features of the generic hairy black holes with $\alpha>0$.
 Indeed, scalarization appears in this system also for $\alpha<0$ as the discussion of Sec.
 4 implies, but we choose to concentrate in the $\alpha>0$ as we did already in the purely electric case \cite{Brihaye:2020oxh}.
+However, we will give some attention to $\alpha<0$ solutions at the end of this section.

 One possible strategy to construct the HBHs is the following: (i) start from a point on the surface ${\cal S}$ defined in (\ref{surface}) with an infinitesimal value $\phi(r_h)$, (ii) with two fixed values out of the triplet $\alpha, Q,P$ (e.g. $\alpha, P$), increase progressively the value $\phi(r_h)$ (used as an initial condition) and compute the corresponding value of the unfixed parameter ($Q$ in our example).
 In this way, families of solutions parametrized by $\phi(r_h)$ and characterized by $\alpha, P, Q$ are obtained.
 Each solution can be further characterized by the mass $M$, the temperature $T_H$ and the scalar charge $D$ (we constructed only solutions with $\phi(r)$ presenting no node, node-solutions likely exist as well but were not attempted to be constructed).
 Due to the occurrence of four parameters to vary, the characterization of the full domain of existence in parameter space is quite involved.
 Several features of the domain will be shown on Fig. \ref{domain_2}, But before that, we present in Fig. \ref{QMDTvsPhiH} the behavior of the HBH various charges and temperature with varying $\phi(r_h)$ and their interrelations.
 First we notice the realization of the phenomenon of scalarization by the fact that the HBHs start with finite (non-zero) charge at $\phi(r_h)=0$.
 Further we notice that HBHs exist in a finite domain of $\phi(r_h)$ and of electric and magnetic charges.
 Increasing the magnetic charge first increases and then decreases the interval of $\phi(r_h)$ and of the electric charges where HBNs exist.
 Increasing the electric charge only decreases the interval of $P$ where HBNs exist.
 Finally we comment that we do not present the analogous plots to those of Fig. \ref{QMDTvsPhiH} of the $\phi(r_h)$-dependence for fixed values of $Q$ since it is less instructive: In most of the existence domain, lines of fixed $Q$ do not include the bifurcation from the RN solutions, but rather a family of HBHs which start from purely electric HBH (at $P=0$) and ends in a maximal magnetic charge.